SilvioChito/computational_intelligence/lab10/README.md

 *by action i mean choosing a certain cell

 ## Results
-By training the algorithm with 100000 games against a random player, i managed to reach a 71% accuracy (winning rate) against a random player
+By training the algorithm with 100000 games against a random player, the algorithm managed to reach a 71% accuracy (winning rate) against a random player